women doing yoga in a park

 Embolization Procedure

-Restore Mobility, Independence and Quality of Life with Gae
+Restore Mobility, Independence and Quality of Life with GAE

 The genicular arteries are small blood vessels that lead to the knee joint.
 These arteries are the main pathways that carry inflammatory substances to the knee, contributing to pain in patients with osteoarthritis.
 Parts of these arteries can be embolized (blocked) with tiny beads to reduce the flow to the lining of the knee.
 This process is genicular artery embolization (GAE) and has been shown to reduce the inflammation and pain that often accompanies knee osteoarthritis.